Quiz: Are you a financial planner, or a spontaneous risk-taker?

 - E: Unfortunately, zero

 What next?
 Well, the letter that you have chosen most often will tell you which property financing might be the right one for you.
-But, if the result is not clear, our financing advisors will be happy to help you.
+See which letter you chose the most, and below you can read about your financing type.
+Here you will find a financing option for everyone, whether you're a planner, spontaneous, or somewhere in between.
+However, if the result still is not clear, our financing advisors will be happy to help you.

 Type A: The forward-looking average type

 If you are moderately risk-averse, interested in banking and like to plan ahead, the annuity loan should suit you well.
 This is Germany's most popular real estate financing, where the interest rate is fixed for a period of 1 to 30 years, depending on your individual needs.
 The advantages?
-Security, long-term planning and no risk of interest rate changes during the fixed interest period.
+Security, long-term planning, and no risk of interest rate changes during the fixed interest period.
 However, early repayment fees may be charged in the event of early redemption.
+A fixed interest rate could also end up costing more than something more flexible, depending on how high or low the interest rates currently are.
+Luckily, right now interest rates are historically low, so this is still a financially sound option for many.
 You benefit from the fact that you always have a little something stuffed under your mattress.

 Type B: The calculating saver